 Visualize (inhale) all the positive energy and peace all around

 As you exhale- release any fear, constrictions and limiting beliefs that no longer serve you.

 See yourself as an open facet.
 Let the energy flow, be still and get tuned in.

 Let go of the need to be perfect, of doubt, of judgement, resentment, fears.
 Take a moment to honor those feelings as you inhale deeply.
 Hold it.
 Let it all go as you exhale.

 Open your eyes and observe any mental, physical and energetic shifts.

-TIP: If you find it challenging to quiet your thoughts as you sit in silence, there are many meditation apps available, such as the Calm app or Headspace.
+TIP: If you find it challenging to quiet your thoughts as you sit in silence, there are many meditation apps available, such as the Calm app or Headspace (my fave lately).
 Also, you can search for guided meditations (my faves are by Deepak Chopra) or crystal singing bowl meditation tones or binaural beats .
 There are tons of different meditations, just try searching on YouTube one that fits your needs (Ex: you can search: "meditation to sleep" or "meditation for creativity").